mendix/docs/content/data-hub/general/data-hub-admin-functions.md

 Custom owners are owners that have been added as the contact for a registered application.
 They may be added during the application [curation](/data-hub/data-hub-catalog/curate#custom-owner) or have been specified during app registration.

 Custom owners are only the contact people for registered assets.
-Adding a custom owner does not give them access rights to the Catalog.
-They'll appear in the Catalog with their name and their initials, or with their personalized avatar if they're a Mendix user.
+Adding a custom owner does not give them access rights to the Catalog, they are not able to login to the Mendix Platform or curate registered assets in the Catalog.
+Custom owners will appear in the Catalog with their name and their initials, or with their personalized avatar if they are a Mendix user.

 Curators and the Data Hub Admin can manage the custom owner list under the **Owner Management** tab.